 What Wines Go With Pizza?
-10 Picks of Amazing Pairings.
+10 Amazing Pizza Wine Pairings

-Italy is known for both the delicious food and exquisite wines; and since pizza originates in this country, it only makes sense pairing it with fine Italian wines.
+Italy is known for both delicious food and exquisite wines; and since pizza originates in this country, it only makes sense to pair it with fine Italian wines.

 Check out my top 10 suggestions of amazing pairings below and don’t be afraid to replace the wine with a similar beverage if you find it hard or too expensive to source it.